ON HOLD: Tour Guide

-Reports to: Student Program & Tours Manager
+Reports to: Adult Programs and Tours Manager

-Job Posting Expires: until position is filled
+Job Posting Expires: Until position is filled

 FLSA Status: Non-Exempt